clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

     .. code-block:: bash

-       sudo kubeadm init --pod-network-cidr 10.244.0.0/16 --cri-socket=/run/crio/crio.sock
+       sudo kubeadm init --cri-socket=/run/crio/crio.sock

+Install pod network add-on
+**************************

+You must choose and install a `pod network add-on`_ to allow your pods to communicate.

+Check whether or not your add-on requires special flags when you initialize the master control plane.
+For example, if you choose the `flannel` add-on, then you must add :command:`--pod-network-cidr 10.244.0.0/16` to the `kubeadm init` command.

+Similarly, if you choose the `weave` add-on, then you must change the CNI add-on directory parameter because the weave plugin installs itself in the :file:`/opt/cni/bin` directory.

 Use your cluster
 ****************

-Once your master control is successfully initialized, instructions on how to use your cluster and its *IP*, *token*, and *hash* values are displayed.
+Once your master control plane is successfully initialized, instructions on how to use your cluster and its *IP*, *token*, and *hash* values are displayed.
 It is important that you record the cluster values because they are needed when joining worker nodes to the cluster.
 Some values have a valid period.
 The values are presented in a format similar to:

 .. code-block:: bash